Qualifications

 Academic background

 I studied History of Art at the University of Cambridge as an undergraduate and at MPhil level, later becoming Assistant Curator at the Royal Collection Trust.
-I completed a PhD in early Netherlandish painting at the University of York (incorporating a brief placement at the University of Cologne), continuing my Royal Collection curatorial work on a part-time basis.
-Since then, I have been Curatorial Intern in the Paintings Department at the J. Paul Getty Museum and an Alexander von Humboldt Foundation Postdoctoral Fellow at the Freie Universität, Berlin.
+I completed a PhD in early Netherlandish painting at the University of York (with a placement at the University of Cologne), continuing my Royal Collection curatorial work part time.
+I have held a Curatorial Internship in the Paintings Department at the J. Paul Getty Museum, an Alexander von Humboldt Foundation Postdoctoral Fellowship at the Freie Universität, Berlin, and an Oxford-Berlin Research Partnership Fellowship at the Institut für Geschichtswissenschaften, Humboldt-Universität zu Berlin.

 Research interests

-My PhD thesis, 'From Shrine to Room: An Interpretation of the House Interior in Early Netherlandish Panel Painting c.1400-1450' (2021), looks at the introduction of the 'realistic' domestic interior into northern painting.
-Closely analysing composition and form, reception, media, material culture, and the motivations and influences of various religious and social contexts, it interrogates the moment painters gave the religious image an earthly setting.
+My first book, on a different topic, is under contract with Oxford University Press.
+Emerging from my doctoral research, The Interior Scene in the Age of Jan van Eyck looks at the introduction of the 'realistic' domestic interior into northern painting.
 My case studies range from late medieval pre-Eyckian painting’s ‘micro-architectural’ tendencies to the mid-15th-century emergence of the ‘milieu portrait’ in Petrus Christus’ oeuvre; when pictorial background was converted into social background.
 These developments help us to understand the emergence of the interior scene, that significant genre, which continues to serve multiple purposes in image-making right up to the present day.

-As well as continuing to publish 17th-century primary materials relating to the history of the royal collection––most recently, on Artemisia Gentileschi's time in England––I work on a long-term collaborative digital project on Charles I, cited below.
+As well as publishing 17th-century primary materials relating to the history of the royal collection––most recently, on Artemisia Gentileschi's time in England––I work on a long-term collaborative digital project on Charles I, cited below.
 It provides a 3D reconstruction of several rooms at Whitehall Palace c.
 1639 and republishes the collection inventories online, tracing the locations of many significant early modern paintings previously thought lost.
-I also have a strong interest in the historical theory and historiography of art and am currently preparing a publication on early Renaissance pictorial space.
+I also have a strong interest in the historical theory and historiography of art.

 Featured publications